jessdiv/Javascript30/README.md

 #### Project 6: Type Ahead

-**Notes:** Biggest take-away from this lesson was the best to tackle projects.
+**Notes:** Biggest take-away from this lesson was the best way to tackle projects.

 1. Sort out your data.
 2. Figure out the functionality.